LeastAuthority/mount-tmpfs-action/README.md

 # mount-tmpfs
 GitHub action to create and mount a temporary disk in memory.

-It can be uses as an attempt to keep secrets from being written to disk.
+It can be used as an attempt to keep secrets from being written to disk.

 ## Usage